Chat with the Environment: Interactive Multimodal Perception Using Large Language Models: Methodology

 An issue of grounding LLMs on robotic scenarios is that some of the suggestions generated by LLMs are not executable for a specific robot \cite{Ahn22CanNot, Huang22LanguageModels}, which stems from the fact that LLMs are pre-trained with extremely large open-domain corpora, while the robot is constrained by its physical capability and application scenarios, e.g. a tabletop robot is not able to perform ``walk" action.

-In this work, the LLM is applied for zero-shot planning \cite{Mialon23AugmentedLanguage, Zeng23SocraticModels} with prompt, in which all the executable commands are defined together with several task examples as the initial ``chat" history.
-This leading prompt enables the LLM to ground on the specific scenario and follow the contextual patterns for commanding the execution policy.
-The initial prompt is around 500 words long, and here is a snippet:
+In this work, the LLM is applied for few-shot planning \cite{Mialon23AugmentedLanguage, Zeng23SocraticModels}, in which all the executable commands are defined together with several task examples as the initial ``chat" history.
+See Tab.~\ref{tab:prompt} for the leading prompt which enables the LLM to ground on the specific scenario and follow the contextual patterns for commanding the execution policy.
 We found that only language models that are large enough can follow the patterns in the prompt strictly, i.e.\ only generate commands that have been defined in strictly case-sensitive letters and with the same amount of allowed parameters for each, while small ones can hardly obey this constraint and generate unexpected commands, which brings extra demands for tuning.
 As the action planning is performed by LLMs constrained by a given prompt, the proposed framework demonstrates high flexibility and generalizability upon the possible incorporation of novel actions or perception modules into the system.

-\section{EXPERIMENTS}
+\section{Experiments}